Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/app_py_from_template.png)

-- On line 3 we import the App class from aws_cdk - we are able to do this because of the modules we installed when we ran `pip install -r requirements.txt` in step 2 of this tutorial.
 - On line 5, we are importing the CdkStaticWebsite stack we just defined.
 - On line 7 we instantiate our application and on line 8 we add the CdkStaticWebsite stack to our application.
 - When `app.synth()` runs on line 10, CDK will know to synthesize our application and deploy our resources.